vring1/Football-Game/Game/Game/README.md

 Clone / download repository files.

 In pgAdmin, create a database called 'game'.

-In pgAdmin, create a schema within the database called 'game'.
+Within the created database in pgAdmin, create a schema called 'game'.

+Activate the virtual environment using the OS/shell dependent command for utils/activate
+    Using the bash shell:
+        source utils/activate

+    Using Windows cmd
+        utils/activate.bat

 Run the following command to install the necessary packages: (could be done in a virtual environment)